the-bumblebee/expos/stage6/README.md

 | PTBR + 2 | 66 | 0100 |
 | PTBR + 4 | 76 | 0110 |

-The init program strats from logical address 0.
+The init program starts from logical address 0.
 Hence, 0 is pushed to the top of the stack.
 Here, page 76 is allocated as the stack for the INIT program and its corresponding physical address is 76\*512.
 0 is stored at this location.
 Since, within the user program, stack begins at 2\*512, this value is stored in SP.
-After all this, the OS startup code transfers control using the IRET instruction.
+The OS startup code, then, transfers control to the INIT program using the IRET instruction.